NREL/elm/elm/ords/ARCHITECTURE.md

 This is the main concept behind _services_ in the ELM ordinance code.
 We call the worker a `Service`, and it monitors a dedicated queue that we can submit to from _anywhere_ in our code without having to worry about setting up usage monitors or other utility functions related to the API call.
+To use the service, we simply have to invoke the `call` (class)method with the relevant arguments.
 The price we have to pay is that the service has to be _running_ (i.e. actively monitoring a queue and tracking usage) when our function is called.
 In practice, the code looks something like this (with `async` flavor now spread throughout):